 I’m interested in living in a Program House.
 How do I apply?

-You should start by signing up for Housing (January 11 - March 6) so your information is in our system, although the actual application and selection process for Program Houses is handled individually through each house.
-Next, submit a Program House application – indicating the house(s) in which you have interest – by February 16, 2021 (extended from February 8).
-If you are offered a spot in a Program House and choose to accept the offer, you will select your room and sign your housing contract during Program House Room Selection (March 3), and will not need to take part in the General Room Selection process (March 15-17).
-(Some Program Houses may still have rooms available after Program House Room Selection; these rooms will be made available through General Room Selection.)
-To learn more about the Program Houses, visit Upperlevel Undergraduate On Campus Housing or send email to email@example.com for ways to get involved.
+You should start by signing up for Housing so your information is in our system, although the actual application and selection process for Program Houses is handled individually through each house.
+Next, submit a Program House application – indicating the house(s) in which you have interest – by February 1, 2022.
+If you are offered a spot in a Program House and choose to accept the offer, you will select your room and sign your housing license during Program House Room Selection (February 23), and will not need to take part in the General Room Selection process (March 7-9).
+(Some Program Houses may still have rooms available after Program House Room Selection; these rooms will not be available during General Room Selection.
+The Program House application will remain open for those houses with vacant upper level beds.)
+To learn more about the Program Houses, visit Upperlevel Undergraduate On Campus Housing or send email to firstname.lastname@example.org for ways to get involved.